(Company name) Blue Imp

 - Components that make sound or provide tactile play are enjoyable for users with visual impairments

-Incorporate diverse types of play is the best way to create rewarding play experiences for wide-ranging ages, stages and abilities.
+Incorporating diverse types of play is the best way to create rewarding play experiences for a wide range ages, stages and abilities.
 To learn more about the various types of play listed below, consult our “Understanding Types of Play” information sheet.

 - Physical play